Early Life and Education of Jason Heyward: A Complete Timeline

 August 9, 1989: Jason Heyward's Birth

 On August 9, 1989, Jason Alias Heyward, nicknamed "J-Hey", was born.
-He is an American professional baseball outfielder.
+He would later become a professional baseball outfielder.

-October 25, 2016: First African-Americans to play for Cubs in a World Series game
+October 25, 2016: First African-Americans to play for the Cubs in a World Series game

 On October 25, 2016, Jason Heyward, along with teammates Dexter Fowler, Addison Russell, and Carl Edwards Jr., became the first African-Americans to play for the Cubs in a World Series game.